Release notes

 Improved: Dashboard

-Using the " Dashboard " menu option, you can view maps of municipalities, water boards, provinces, and environmental services.
-These maps show who is already connected and who is already publishing.
-An overview for national organizations has also been added to the dashboard at the bottom.
-This shows how many algorithm descriptions per ministry and organization type have been published in the Algorithm Register.
+Via the ' Dashboard ' menu option, you can view maps of municipalities, water boards, provinces, and environmental services.
+These show who is already connected and who is already publishing.
+From now on, an overview for national organizations has also been created at the bottom of the dashboard.
+This shows how many algorithm descriptions have been published in the Algorithm Register per ministry and organization type.

 May 2025